bitcubico/english/questions.md

 Spanish | English
 ---|---
 Hola, ¿Cómo te va? | Hi, how's it going?
+¿Como es el clima ahí? | What's the weather like there?
 ¿Con qué frecuencia revisas tus redes sociales? | ¿How often do you check social media?
 ¿Con qué frecuencia usas la computadora? | How often do you use your computer?
 ¿Cuál es el significado de...? | What is the meaning of...?